 - an unlimited number of any List A reptile or amphibian which is an albino, partial albino, or other color mutation as a result of captive breeding.

 No reptiles or amphibians from List C may be possessed, bred, or sold.
 These animals may only be held in accordance with a Scientific Collection Permit or an Endangered Species Permit issued by the Department of Natural Resources.

-Venomous snakes may not be possessed as pets.
+Venomous snakes may not be possessed.